Music of Russia: Russia

 Chastushkas are a kind of Russian folk song with a long history.
-They are typically rapped, and are humorous or satiric.
+They are typically humorous or satiric.

-During the 19th century, Count Uvarov led a campaign of nationalist revival which initiated the first professional orchestra with traditional instruments, beginning with Vasily Andreyev, who used the balalaika in an orchestra late in the century.
+During the 19th century, Count Uvarov led a campaign of national revival which initiated the first professional orchestra with traditional instruments, beginning with Vasily Andreyev, who used the balalaika in an orchestra late in the century.
 Just after the dawn of the 20th century, Mitrofan Pyatnitsky founded the Pyatnitsky Choir, which used rural peasant singers and traditional sounds.

 Sakha

 Shamanism remains an important cultural practice of the ethnic groups of Siberia and Sakhalin, where several dozen groups live.
 The Yakuts are the largest, and are known for their olonkho songs and the khomus, a jaw harp.

 Tatarstan

-Tatar folk music has rhythmic peculiarities and pentatonic intonation in common with nations of the Volga area, who are ethnically Finnic and Turkic.
+Tatar folk music has rhythmic peculiarities and pentatonic intonation in common with nations of the Volga area, who are ethnically Finno-Ugric and Turkic.
 Singing girls, renowned for their subtlety and grace, are a prominent component of Tatar folk music.
 Instruments include the kubyz (violin), quray (flute) and talianka (accordion).